 What to Expect

 Any student who is a victim of sexual harassment can request assistance from the Title IX Coordinator.

-In dealing with sexual harassment and rape on campus, Louisiana College strongly encourages the full prosecution of all local, state and federal laws.
+In dealing with sexual harassment and rape on campus, Louisiana Christian University strongly encourages the full prosecution of all local, state and federal laws.

 |Thorough||Prompt||End the discrimination|

 |Impartial||Equitable||Remedy the effects upon the victim & community|

 Dr. Juanita Moorman